 The Scion tC is one of the few remaining sporty, small coupes on the market.
 It competes with the Honda CR-Z, Kia Forte Coupe, Hyundai Veloster, and the Fiat 500.
-Some people may want to cross-shop the tC against non-coupe choices like the Honda Fit and the Ford Focus and Fiesta, though.
+Some people may want to cross-shop the tC against non-coupe choices like the Honda Fit, Ford Fiesta, and the Ford Focus.

 But the little tC can be seen as an image leader for the Scion brand; it was one of the first three models launched by Toyota's youth brand in 2005, and it was redesigned for 2011 and has remained little changed since then.
 The year after that redesign, Scion came out with the FR-S sports car, which is larger in footprint and, more importantly, offers rear-wheel drive rather than the tC's front-wheel drive.
 The two sporty Scions thus compete for different markets, the tC for tuners and the FR-S for classic sportscar drivers.

 Scion's marketing theory is to involves appealing to younger buyers with a reasonably priced, well-equipped small car, in hopes that they'll spend a little extra at the dealership on accessories.
 So most of the features that would normally be optional—including air conditioning, keyless entry, cruise control, sport seats, and a moonroof—were all standard.